My trip down the Amazon, from Tri-Frontiera between Colombia, Peru and Brazil had a thrilling start, as these adventures go!

 What they did sell almost at every port were huge bunches of platanos (which cannot be eaten raw), and two other vegetables, one of which was pupunha.

-It’s a small orange plant which looks like a pepper from the outside, but the taste is actually similar to a cross between a cooked sweet potato and a pumpkin (though more fibruous), and it is quite palatable.
+It’s a small orange plant which looks like a bell pepper from the outside, but the taste is actually similar to a cross between a cooked sweet potato and a pumpkin (though more fibruous), and it is quite palatable.

 Upon reaching terra firma we were on abacaxi (pineapple) and açaí (a native Amazon berry) smoothies like a vain infusion.